Waterfalls, Rivers and Rainforests oh my!

 As a travel and landscape photographer the Columbia River Gorge and in particular Multnomah Falls holds a special place in my heart.
 I’ve Explored many of its secret spots but consistently find more.
 The Columbia River gorge is a massive spot.
 Weeks could be spent exploring it without finding an end to the perfect PNW trails and awesome photo locations.
 Around every corner there’s a new viewpoint, waterfall or trail worth taking the time to explore!

 Faced by a week off of work without concrete plans, a three day trip to the region in the spring was a simple decision to make!
-I packed my Camera Bag, my camping gear and jumped on the motorcycle for a photographic pilgrimage.
+I packed my luggage, my Camera Bag, my camping gear and jumped on the motorcycle for a photographic pilgrimage.

 Ten hours, one ferry and one international border crossing later I pulled into a campsite just outside the Columbia Gorge and set camp for the evening.
 Being after sunset and with the weather not looking promising I quickly ruled out any night shooting or adventures.
 Hot drinks, a cup of soup and my playlist on shuffle I set to work.
 Blog posts wait for no man.

 My morning alarm comes too quickly -as usual-, the rest of the campground is still silent.
 Poking my head out of the tent, the low dense cloud tells me a sunrise shoot isn’t in the cards.
 Looking on the bright side, I reminded myself, waterfalls are easier to shoot in flat light!
 And with that rolled over to the sounds of spring birds to grab another glorious hour of sleep.